How much is the Medicare late enrollment penalty? Learn how Part B and Part D penalties are calculated, how long they last, and how to avoid them.

 Make informed coverage decisions

-Now that you understand how Medicare penalties are calculated, the next step is learning how to enroll correctly.
+Now that you understand how penalties are calculated, the next step is learning how to enroll correctly.

 👉 Continue to: How to Enroll in Medicare